heathermiller/dist-prog-book/chapter/4/dist-langs.md

 title:  "Distributed Programming Languages"
 by: "A Systems Person"
 ---
-## Outline

-*

-### Two major major, orthogonal approaches to distributed languages:
+### Three major approaches to distributed languages:

+#### Shared Memory

+What is it?

+Some examples:

+* Linda
+* Orca

+Tries to make many machines look like a single machine.
+This is hard because of consistency and partitioning.
+The logic of the program is simple, but requiring that the system handle shared memory opens up many opportunities for performance bugs.

 #### Actor / Object model

-The actor model has its roots in procedural programming.
+The actor model has its roots in procedural and object oriented programming.
-This model maps in a straighforward way to a distributed environment.
+Communication through RPC or message-passing.
+Actors/Objects are location agnostic, because state is not shared.
+The system can decide how to most efficiently place actors.

 * Erlang
 * Cloud Haskell (I know, right?
 Why?)
+* Emerald
+* Argus

 #### Dataflow model (static and stream)